 Auxiliary training criterion.
-Multi-task learning using a related auxiliary task can lead to stronger generalization and better regularized models (Caruana, 1998; Collobert and Weston, 2008; Bingel and Søgaard, 2017).
+Multi-task learning using a related auxiliary task can lead to stronger generalization and better regularized models (Caruana 1998; Collobert and Weston 2008; Bingel and Søgaard 2017).
 We evaluated a model that used an auxiliary training task: the model had to predict the morphological tags as an output from the relation encoder.
-This addition gave a slight initial training speedup (see Figure 4), but did not give a better performing model once the model finished training.
-This indicates a strength in the originally proposed solution: the model can learn to differentiate the morphological forms of the words in the demo relation, even without having this explicit training signal, something that is also demonstrated by the visualized relation embeddings (see Figure 2).
+This addition gave a slight initial training speedup (see Figure 3), but did not give a better performing model once the model finished training.
+This indicates a strength in the originally proposed solution: the model can learn to differentiate the morphological forms of the words in the demo relation, even without having this explicit training signal, something that is also demonstrated by the visualized relation embeddings (see Figure 4).

 Disabling model components.
-The relation encoder learns to represent the different morphological relations with nicely disentangled embeddings (see Figure 2).
-The fact that the prediction accuracy drops as far as to 37.30% when disabling the relation input (see Table 4) indicates that the setup is useful, and that the model indeed learns to utilize the information from the demo relation.
-Disabling only the first word in the demo relation allows the model to perform much better (93.55% accuracy), but it does not reach the accuracy of the full model with both demo words (95.60%).
-Disabling the attention mechanism is a small modification of our model, but also substantially degrades performance, resulting in 89.30% accuracy on the English test set.
+The relation encoder learns to represent the different morphological relations with nicely disentangled embeddings (see Figure 4).
+The fact that the prediction accuracy drops as far as to 39.35% when disabling the relation input (see Table 6) indicates that the setup is useful, and that the model indeed learns to utilize the information from the demo relation.
+Disabling only the first word in the demo relation allows the model to perform much better (94.60% validation accuracy), but it does not reach the accuracy of the full model with both demo words (96.40%).
+Disabling the attention mechanism is a small modification of our model, but it substantially degrades performance, resulting in 91.90% accuracy on the English validation set.

-Figure 3: t-SNE visualization of all query words from English validation set embedded using the query encoder.
+Figure 4: t-SNE visualization of all demo relation pairs from English validation set embedded using the relation encoder.
 Each point is colored by the relation type that it represents.